r0ur/portfolio/README.md

-# Armando Rojano | UX Designer Portfolio
+# UX Designer Portfolio

-A portfolio website showcasing the work of Armando Rojano, a multidisciplinary designer with over 3 years of experience in UX Design and Web Development.
+A portfolio website showcasing the work of Armando Rojano, a multidisciplinary designer with experience in UX Design and Web Development.

 ## Table of Contents